-The U.S. Bureau of Labor Statistics Occupational Outlook Handbook provides a useful resource for learning about a variety of careers.
+The U.S. Bureau of Labor Statistics Occupational Outlook Handbook also provides a useful resource for learning about a variety of careers.

 Students in the area of Human Physiology often continue their studies in health professional programs to become physicians/surgeons, physical therapists, physician assistants, dentists, optometrists, podiatrists, or similar professionals.
 Others pursue graduate degrees (MS and/or PhD) in the biomedical or physiological sciences to prepare for careers in research and/or college teaching.
 Students who choose not to pursue advanced degrees are well qualified for employment in research or clinical laboratories.